 Rob is a lifelong Indiana resident and co-owner of Sabrewing Nature Tours.
-He has traveled and birded extensively throughout the Americas and taken pelagic trips into the Atlantic and Pacific Oceans.
-Rob is currently the President of the Board of the Amos Butler Audubon Society (ABAS) in Indianapolis.
-He is also on the board of directors for Ohio’s Black Swamp Bird Observatory (BSBO).
-Prior to joining the ABAS and BSBO boards, he served on the executive board of the Indiana Audubon Society for three years as Treasurer and Vice President.
-He is co-founder of the Indiana Young Birders Club and speaks at a variety of organizations and schools about birds and birding to share his knowledge and experiences in the field.
-He served as the primary bird blogger for Birds & Blooms Magazine from 2013-2017.
+He has birded extensively throughout the Americas and also spent time birding in Asia, Africa, and Europe.
+Rob is currently on the executive boards of two organizations: Past President of the Board of the Amos Butler Audubon Society in Indianapolis (after leading the board as President for 6 years) and Secretary for Ohio’s Black Swamp Bird Observatory (BSBO).
+He also serves as the field trip coordinator for BSBO’s Biggest Week in American Birding annual event.
+Rob sat on the executive board of the Indiana Audubon Society for three years as Treasurer and Vice President.
+He is a co-founder of the Indiana Young Birders Club and speaks at a variety of organizations and schools about birds and birding to share his knowledge and experiences in the field.
+His leadership and expertise led to Rob working as the primary bird blogger for Birds & Blooms Magazine from 2013-2017.

 Larry Richardson has been teaching birding courses and leading domestic and international birding trips for over 30 years.
 Larry is a graduate of The Ohio State University School of Environment and Natural Resources where he majored in Wildlife Management & Natural Resource Policies.
 He is now retired living in West Farmington, Ohio but still stays involved with birding!

-Jamie has had a life long interest in all nature and wildlife, but especially birds.
+Jamie has had a lifelong interest in all nature and wildlife, but especially birds.
 A visit to Magee Marsh in NW Ohio during the Biggest Week festival turned her interest into a passion.
 That was in 2012, now she is a field trip leader for the festival.
-Since then Jamie has dove head first into birding and especially bird photography.
-Her award winning images have been featured in a number of publications and were even featured in her own gallery.
+Since then Jamie has dove headfirst into birding and especially bird photography.
+Her award-winning images have been featured in a number of publications and were even featured in her own gallery.
 Jamie was instrumental in forming a Nature Photography club in her hometown, where she shares her wealth of knowledge with members.
 She also serves on the board of directors for the Tri-Moraine Audubon Society.
 Jamie is most proud of her involvement as an advisor for the Ohio Young Birder’s Club.
 She is passionate about sharing her love of birds with youth.